hatchetProject/CaO2/README.md

 Download the pretrained classification models for RDED evaluation from [RDED](https://github.com/LINs-lab/RDED) and place them in ``data/pretrain_models``.
 We also provide the script for running evaluation without teacher supervision.

 # Usage
 We provided an example script in ``run.sh`` for the users to run the code.
 Note that the users will need to modify the variables in the script for it to run properly.

+To gain better performance, hyperparameters can be tuned, but the variations are usually marginal.

 # TODO
 - [ ] Complete the code upload